SebastianBecker2/VideoDedup/README.md

 - Accepted number of different Images => Defines how many of the compared images can be different to still qualify as a duplicate.
 - Accepted percentage of difference => Defines how different two images have to be to be considered as different images.
 80% seems to be a good value.

-The comparison algorithm for images is based on [ImageComparison by Jaok Farian Krarup](https://www.codeproject.com/Articles/374386/Simple-image-comparison-in-NET).
+The comparison algorithm for images is based on [ImageComparison by Jakop Farian Krarup](https://www.codeproject.com/Articles/374386/Simple-image-comparison-in-NET).
 Though the library isn't used directly anymore.
 The algorithm is the same.

 To avoid comparing videos that differ too much in length, a maximum difference in length can be defined.
 Either as an absolute value in seconds or in percent.